A step-by-step guide to plant propagation

-Plant propagation through root division separates the parent plant into smaller sections so that it forms new plants.
+Plant propagation through root division separates the parent plant into smaller sections in order to form new plants.
 This technique can only be done with plants that have multiple stems emerging from a central crown.
-Some of these plants include ornamental grasses and perennial flowers such as the hosta, catnip
+Some of these plants include ornamental grasses and perennial flowers such as the hosta, catnip, daylily and viola.

 - Carefully loosen the root structure of the plant.
 The plant will have many separate stems that are visible and still connected at the root.

-- Using a sharp spade, neatly cut between the separate stems.
+- Using a sharp spade or knife, neatly cut between the separate stems.

 - Plant each division in soil as quickly as possible and mulch to conserve moisture.

-- Return the original plant back to its pot or area in the garden and plant it at the same soil level it was prior to you removing it.
-Water original and each new plant well.
+- Return the original plant to its pot or area in the garden.
+Plant it at the same soil level it was prior to it being removed.
+Water all plants well.

 - Select good, strong runners from a healthy parent plant.

-- Snip the runner between the nodes of the plant with a sharp knife or secteur.
+- Snip the runner between the nodes of the plant with a sharp knife or secateurs.

-- Transplant the runner into fresh ground or a container with a good potting soil.
+- Transplant the runner into fresh ground or a container with good potting soil and compost.

-- Water regularly for 2–3 weeks to ensure the soil is moist.
+- Water regularly for 2–3 weeks to ensure the soil is kept moist.

 - After 4–6 weeks, the plantlet will start to grow its own roots and eventually develop into its own plant.

-Plant propagation techniques take time to learn; some plants are easy to propagate, while others will present a few challenges.
-Through trial and error you’ll find what method and plants work best in your home and garden environment and will be enjoying it in no time!
+Plant propagation techniques take time to learn.
+Some plants are easy to propagate, while others will present a few challenges.
+Through trial and error, you’ll find the method and plants that work best in your home and garden environment, and will be enjoying progagating (and your new plants!) in no time!